AndrasKovacs/smalltt/README.md

 - "Rigid": this is the starting state.
 In this state we can solve metas, and can initiate speculation.
-Whenever we have the same top-level head symbol on both sides, we try unify the spines in "flex" mode, if that fails, we unfold and evaluate the sides, and unify them in "full" mode.
+Whenever we have the same top-level head symbol on both sides, we try to unify the spines in "flex" mode, if that fails, we unfold and evaluate the sides, and unify them in "full" mode.
 We stay in "rigid" mode when we recurse under canonical type and term formers.
 - "Flex": in this state we cannot solve metas, every situation which requires a meta solution fails.
 Moreover, we cannot unfold any top-level definition;
   if we have identical defined head symbols, we can recurse into spines, but any situation which requires unfolding also causes failure.
-- "Rigid": in this state we can solve metas, and we always immediately unfold any defined symbol.
+- "Full": in this state we can solve metas, and we always immediately unfold any defined symbol.

 **Example**.
 We unify `cons oneMillion (cons oneMillion nil)` with